-Reading the manual will, hopefully, teach you, in detail, what the pedal does and how to get the sounds you need out of it.
+Hopefully, reading the manual will teach you, in detail, what the pedal does and how to get the sounds you need out of it.

-With an envelope filter, it’s best to understand the settings that work best for you.
-These pedals are bit less experimental since they sound lacklustre when not setup to suit their input signals.
+With an envelope filter, it's best to understand the settings that work best for you.
+These pedals are a bit less experimental since they sound lacklustre when not set up to suit their input signals.

 Check out the manual for tips and tricks on your own envelope pedal to get the most out of it.

 Where Should An Envelope Filter Pedal Go In The Signal Chain?

 Envelope pedals typically sound best when put near the front of the pedal chain since they affect the EQ and tonal characteristics of the signal.

 However, if you’re running utility (buffers, tuners), synth, and/or pitch-shifting pedals, an envelope filter will likely perform better when put after these pedals.

 It’s also common to put envelope filter pedals after distortion-type pedals (including overdrive and fuzz) to get a fatter tone.
 However, putting the envelope filter before the distortion may allow increased reactivity and more harmonic content in the high-end.

 Envelope filter pedals generally sound better when put before modulation and time-based effects.